 - If covering the upper palate affects your sense of taste, try dentures supported by dental implants, which don’t need an upper plate

-When you invest in quality dentures and care for them properly, you will enjoy a much higher quality of life, which may include not only better memory and a richer taste, but a more attractive appearance and greater confidence.
+When you invest in quality dentures and care for them properly, you will enjoy a much higher quality of life.
+This may include not a richer taste leading to better memories, but a more attractive appearance and greater confidence.
+Properly fitting dentures can even make it easier to enjoy a more active life as you get older.

-To learn more about dentures that can help you look and feel great, please contact Beyond Exceptional Dentistry in Hilton Head, SC today for an appointment.
+To learn more about dentures that can help you look and feel great, please call the Hilton Head Dentures Dentists at (843) 706-2999 today for an appointment.